micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And wherever it lays hold of him [so as to make him its own], it dashes him down _and_ convulses him, and he foams [at the mouth] and grinds his teeth, _and_ he [[^i]falls into a motionless stupor and] is wasting away.
+And wherever it lays hold of him [so as to make him its own], it dashes him down _and_ convulses him, and he foams [at the mouth] and grinds his teeth, _and_ he [falls into a motionless stupor and] is wasting away.
 And I asked Your disciples to drive it out, and they were not able [to do it].